jschnab/systems_design/pastebin/README.md

 * last_connection_date (date)

 With 10^8 users, the table would contain 10^8 records.
 Assuming a record size of 10^2 bytes, the table would store 10^10 bytes (10 GB).
+An index on user_id would increase stored data by 20 % (1 column out of 5), for a total of 12 GB.

 The table 'texts' has the following columns:

-* text_id (string, primary key)
+* text_id (string, primary key): unique text identifier
 * text_path (string): path to the text object in the object store
+* user_id (string): user identifier of the text creator
-* created_by (string): username of the text creator
+* user_ip (string): IP of the text creator
-* creation_date (date)
+* creation_date (date): date when the text was stored
 * expiration_date (date): date after which the text should be deleted

+We anticipate that we will enforce user quotas by querying the 'texts' table, and count how many texts were recently stored.
+This means that we will need indexes on user_id, user_ip (for unauthenticated users), and creation_date, in order to have a reasonable query performance.

 With 5 x 10^8 stored texts, the table would contain 5 x 10^8 records.
-Assuming a record size of 100 bytes, the table would store 5 x 10^10 bytes (50 GB).
+Assuming a record size of 10^2 bytes, the table would store 5 x 10^10 bytes (50 GB).
+Indexes will probably increase storage by around 70 % (4 columns out of 6), for a total storage size of 85 GB.

-The 'users' and 'texts' tables totalize 60 GB, a modest size for a database.
+The 'users' and 'texts' tables totalize around 100 GB, a modest size for a database.
 Given that we expect a few hundreds of requests per second (mostly reads), a relational database such as PostgreSQL or MySQL would fulfill our requirements.

 ## High-level design